One of the big mistakes I see CEOs and other senior-level executives make is not fully leveraging LinkedIn’s power.

 Create Meaningful Content

-– Comment: Set aside a few minutes each day to comment, share, or react to your connection’s posts.
+– Comment: Set aside a few minutes daily to comment, share, or react to your connection’s posts.

-– Write Articles: You have up to 125,000 characters and is SEO friendly –giving you more exposure over a longer period of time.
+Write Articles: You can use up to 125,000 characters and it is SEO friendly, giving you more exposure over a longer period of time.

 – Answer Frequently Asked Questions: Provide the answers to the questions your clients/colleagues ask you the most.

-– Present Your Opinion on Industry-Related Topics: Your audience is looking for information from a trusted source, be the trusted source!
-6 out of 10 users actively look for industry insights on LinkedIn.
+Present Your Opinion on Industry-Related Topics: Your audience is looking for information from a trusted source, so be that source!
+Six out of 10 users actively look for industry insights on LinkedIn.

 – Repost Articles: Have you read something that inspired, motivated, or provoked further thought?
-Share it and include your take on the information.
+Please share it and include your take on the information.

-– Leverage the Power of Video: With our attention spans decreasing, video is a great way to quickly get your message out.
-Videos should be between 60-seconds and 5 minutes in length and be on-point.
+Leverage the Power of Video: With attention spans decreasing, video is a great way to quickly get your message out.
+Videos should be between 60 seconds and 5 minutes in length and on-point.

-Combining each of these three best practices will help you have a more complete and compelling LinkedIn profile and online presence, leading to more opportunities.
+Combining these three best practices will help you have a more complete and compelling LinkedIn profile and online presence, leading to more opportunities.

-Don’t forget your offline marketing materials as well such as cover letter, executive resume, and executive biography.
+Remember your offline marketing materials, such as your cover letter, executive resume, and executive biography.